Menu Close

 Across the Springfield Group we’re keen to support local groups, charities and organisations in communities where we are working.
 We believe that donations to small, local charities proportionally make a bigger difference than those given to a large, national charity.
 We also believe that smaller local charities or groups benefit from powerful local reach, giving them a strong understanding of a community’s needs.

 That’s why we look to support smaller causes with a focus on mental wellbeing, young people, the elderly or those who are disadvantaged in some way.
-In the last financial year alone, we supported nearly 100 charities, groups and organisations across Scotland.
+In the last financial year alone, we supported 75 local charities, groups and organisations across Scotland.

 Health and Safety

 Springfield has a comprehensive health & safety management system across all parts of the Group and is supported by an independent SHEQ team, headed up by our Group SHEQ Director.
-We are currently working towards ISO 45001 certification as detailed in our published Environment & People strategy.
+We secured ISO 45001 certification in November 2024.
 We have a site inspection strategy that includes visits from our Group SHEQ Director.
-We also deliver a training programme, with the training at site level required for both employees and sub-contractors.
+We have an established training matrix by role which we deliver across the Group.

 We closely monitor and report on Health & Safety performance to our Board and to regulatory bodies where required.
-The Annual Injury Incidence Rate (AIIR) is used to benchmark performance within the UK housebuilding industry.
+The Accident Incidence Rate (AIR) is used to benchmark performance within the UK housebuilding industry.
 It is calculated by the number of incidents divided by the average number of people in employment in the 12-month reference period.
-In financial year 2021/22 we calculate that we had an AIIR rate of 184 which compares favourably with rates reported across the housebuilding industry.
+In the financial year 2023/24 we calculate that we had an AIR rate of 703, down from 763 in 2022/23.
+We are pleased with the direction of travel of our AIR which reflects the focus on Health & Safety, which is no measured consistently across the Group.